 When opening the Recycle Bin, you see a list with all the files and folders you have deleted.

-It will tell you where the file came from and when you deleted it.
-In my example I deleted a copy of a screenshot I made.
-You can see it is saved using the ".png" format, when it was deleted and when it was created, but you can’t see what it looks like, it’s content.
+The Properties window will tell you where the file came from and when you deleted it.
+In my example I deleted a document that I no longer needed.
+You can see it was saved using the ".pdf" file format, when it was deleted and when it was created, but you can't see any preview or any of its contents.
 This is true of all items found in the Recycle Bin.
 You cannot really use them unless you restore them.

 How to Empty the Recycle Bin

-If you are sure you want to get rid of all your deleted items permanently, you can empty the Recycle Bin.
-Right-click on it and click "Empty Recycle Bin".
+If you are sure you want to get rid of all your deleted items permanently, you can choose to empty the Recycle Bin.
+Right-click or tap and hold on it and then click or tap "Empty Recycle Bin".

 You will get another popup, asking for confirmation.

-When you open the Recycle Bin, you can find a button for emptying it on the top toolbar.
-Clicking on it will have the same effect as described above.
+In Windows 8 & 8.1, when you open the Recycle Bin, you can find a button for emptying it on the ribbon.
+Clicking or tapping it will have the same effect as described above.

 How to edit the properties of the Recycle Bin

 When you right click on the Recycle Bin icon, you get a menu like the one shown below.
-Click on Properties.
+Click or tap Properties.

 This opens up a menu where you see the drives or partitions that have a Recycle Bin and where you can choose the size allocated for storing deleted files on each of them.

-As you can see I have two partitions on one hard drive on my laptop.
-One is the "C:" drive and the other "D:".
+As you can see I have two partitions on two hard drives on my PC.
+One is the "C:" drive and the other is "D:".
 Below that are the settings for the selected partition.
-In this case I selected C. The maximum size allocated for Recycle Bin on my C drive is viewable and editable here.
+In this case I selected D. The maximum size allocated for Recycle Bin on my D drive is viewable and editable here.
 You can change it to what fits your needs, but in most cases the default settings will do just fine.

 It is very easy to delete a file by mistake.
 If you move them to the Recycle Bin, mistakes are easy to fix.
 But if you have removed a file permanently there is no default way in Windows to get it back.
 Only drastic action, like restoring a restore point or using a third-party program specifically designed for this purpose will help you and even then it might prove difficult or even impossible.

-I prefer to keep this ticked, simply as another layer of protection to prevent yourself from accidentally deleting things you might still need.
+I don't prefer to keep this ticked, but you might choose differently if you want another layer of protection to prevent yourself from accidentally deleting things you might still need.

 Why would you ever empty the Recycle Bin?